Nikon P7800 vs Olympus Stylus 1

 It is notable that the P7800 has a microphone port, which is missing on the Stylus 1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the P7800 and the Stylus 1 have been discontinued, but can regularly be found used on eBay.
+Both the P7800 and the Stylus 1 have been discontinued, but can regularly be found used on ebay.
 The Stylus 1 was replaced by the Olympus Stylus 1s, while the P7800 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon P7800 Manual (free pdf) or the online Olympus Stylus 1 Manual.
+Further information on the features and operation of the P7800 and Stylus 1 can be found, respectively, in the Nikon P7800 Manual (free pdf) or the online Olympus Stylus 1 Manual.

 So what is the bottom line?
 Is the Nikon P7800 better than the Olympus Stylus 1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.